Creating A High-Performance Team Culture

 A Garden Room

-The owner of a Garden Rooms business in Scotland approached me to help turn his business around.
+The owner of a Garden Rooms business in Scotland approached me to turnaround his business.
 Operating in a potentially growing market designing home garden rooms, such as offices, bedrooms and gyms while also still building home extensions.
 He was struggling to run these businesses, spending most time running around firefighting and dealing with unhappy customers.
+To turnaround your business often external advice and active support is essential, here’s why.

 The owner was trying to run too much at the same time, which put him under: –